PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 <figure><img src="/uploads/2024/Nuucichthys.png" alt="[An intermediate step]" /><figcaption>
-One of the intermediate steps that Granville Sewell does not mention, and which</figcaption><br/> Eric Hedin sort-of-knows occur.
+One of the intermediate steps that Granville Sewell does not mention, and which Eric Hedin<br/> sort-of-knows occur.
 Reconstruction of a very early vertebrate, the fossil <em>Nuucichthys</em>,<br/> which lived 518 million years ago, with its inferred position shown on the vertebrate phylogeny.<br/>  From <a rel="nofollow" class="external free" href="https://doi.org/10.1098/rsos.240350">a paper by Rudy Lerosey-Aubril &amp; Javier Ortega-Hernández</a>, <a href="https://creativecommons.org/licenses/by/4.0" title="Creative Commons Attribution 4.0">CC BY 4.0</a> From Wikimedia.</figcaption></figure>